Nomophobia treatment

 1. Heart Rate Variability (HRV) Biofeedback:

 • How it works: HRV biofeedback measures the variations in time between successive heartbeats.
-It reflects the balance between the sympathetic (fight or flight) and parasympathetic (rest and digest) branches of the autonomic nervous system.
+It reflects the balance between the autonomic nervous system’s sympathetic (fight or flight) and parasympathetic (rest and digest) branches.

 • Relevance to nomophobia treatment: Many individuals with nomophobia experience increased heart rate and a “fight or flight” response when separated from their phones or experiencing phone-related anxiety.
-HRV biofeedback can help individuals learn to regulate their autonomic nervous system, reduce heart rate, and promote relaxation in these situations.
+HRV biofeedback can help individuals learn to regulate their autonomic nervous system, reduce heart rate, and promote relaxation.

 2. Electrodermal Activity (EDA) Biofeedback: